First Hundred Years (1844-1944)

 In 1958, the congregation of Bunker Hill United Methodist Church voted to build a new sanctuary and quickly raised 240% of an initial $10,000.00 goal.
 In 1960, after a service of appreciation in the 1895 meeting house, the congregation triumphantly marched into a new sanctuary, which currently serves the church today.
 By 1965, the church had paid off the debt incurred in the construction of the new sanctuary.
 Less than 10 years after completion of the new sanctuary, in 1969, construction began on the Sunday School building.
 In 1975, the church assumed the support of its first full time pastor that was dedicated solely to Bunker Hill United Methodist Church.

 Since 2015, Bunker Hill United Methodist Church has undertaken more than $125,000.00 of renovations to the church complex, all paid in full by the generous contributions of the members of the congregation.
 The children’s Sunday School and Nursery areas have been renovated and modernized.
 Check out the Children's section of our website for some pictures.
 The old wooden playground was knocked down and a new modern, safe, color-coated steel structures were put in its place.
 Additionally, in late 2018 and early 2019 the electronics and lighting of the 1960 Sanctuary were replaced and upgraded to bring modern, state-of-the-art, energy efficient lighting and sound to Bunker Hill’s worship space.

-In 2019, Bunker Hill United Methodist Church will celebrate 175 years of ministry in eastern Forsyth County.
+In 2019, Bunker Hill United Methodist Church celebrated 175 years of ministry in eastern Forsyth County.